Cleveland Guardians: Move to the AL East division

 By the end of the 1993 season, the team was in transition, leaving Cleveland Stadium and fielding a talented nucleus of young players.
 Many of those players came from the Indians' new AAA farm team, the Charlotte Knights, who won the International League title that year.

 1994–2001: New beginnings

 1994: Jacobs Field opens

-Indians General Manager John Hart and team owner Richard Jacobs managed to turn the team's fortunes around.
+Indians General Manager John Hart and team owner Richard E. Jacobs managed to turn the team's fortunes around.
 The Indians opened Jacobs Field in 1994 with the aim of improving on the prior season's sixth-place finish.
 The Indians were only one game behind the division-leading Chicago White Sox on August 12 when a players strike wiped out the rest of the season.

 1995–1996: First AL pennant since 1954

 Having contended for the division in the aborted 1994 season, Cleveland sprinted to a 100–44 record (the season was shortened by 18 games due to player/owner negotiations) in 1995, winning its first-ever divisional title.
 Veterans Dennis Martínez, Orel Hershiser and Eddie Murray combined with a young core of players including Omar Vizquel, Albert Belle, Jim Thome, Manny Ramírez, Kenny Lofton and Charles Nagy to lead the league in team batting average as well as team ERA.

 After defeating the Boston Red Sox in the Division Series and the Seattle Mariners in the ALCS, Cleveland clinched the American League pennant and a World Series berth, for the first time since 1954.
 The World Series ended in disappointment, however: the Indians fell in six games to the Atlanta Braves.

 Tickets for every Indians home game sold out several months before opening day in 1996.
 The Indians repeated as AL Central champions but lost to the wild card Baltimore Orioles in the Division Series.